9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 3. Study the MLS

 On the platform, brokers share information with other brokers and real estate agents about properties they have listed.
 They could leave comments about a home’s appearance or condition after a home tour and indicate whether or not they think the house is accurately priced.
-This inside information can be invaluable in deciding what to offer on a house, or when picking a list price for your home.
+This inside information can be invaluable in deciding what to offer on a house or when picking a list price for your home.

 Is the MLS trustworthy?

-As a private database that is created, paid for, and maintained by real estate professionals, the MLS is an accurate tool for determining property values.
+As a private database created, paid for, and maintained by real estate professionals, the MLS is an accurate tool for determining property values.
 When a listing agreement is signed, an agent typically has between 24 and 48 hours to register a complete listing on the MLS.
 Listings are up-to-date and accurate, based on location, square footage, condition, and more.

 However, if a client insists that an agent list at a higher (or lower) price than the agent thinks that property will fetch in the open market, the price listed may not reflect its true value or eventual selling price.